Sophie's World: Music

 English space rock band Spiritualized named their 1997 studio album Ladies and Gentlemen We Are Floating in Space after a line in the novel.

 Chinese math rock indie band Baby Formula's self-titled album has a track called "Sophie's World (苏菲的世界)".

 Graphic novel

-In October 2022, the first of a two-volume graphic novel adaptation released, titled Sophie’s World: A Graphic Novel About the History of Philosophy, Vol. I: From Socrates to Galileo.
-Both were adapted from the Gaarder’s novel by writer Vincent Zabus and artist Nicoby.
-The second volume released November 2023, titled Sophie’s World: A Graphic Novel About the History of Philosophy, Vol. II: From Descartes to Modern Day.
+In October 2022, the first of a two-volume graphic novel adaptation was released, titled Sophie's World: A Graphic Novel About the History of Philosophy, Vol. I: From Socrates to Galileo.
+Both were adapted from the Gaarder's novel by writer Vincent Zabus and artist Nicoby.
+The second volume released November 2023, titled Sophie's World: A Graphic Novel About the History of Philosophy, Vol. II: From Descartes to Modern Day.

 Censorship

-In the Xiao Baosen-translated Chinese version (Simplified Chinese) published by Writers Publishing House, parts of the content related to Karl Marx were deleted according to the requirements of the Ministry of Culture of the People's Republic of China, such as the last 32 paragraphs in the Marx Chapter.
+In the Xiao Baosen-translated Chinese version (Simplified Chinese) published by Writers Publishing House, parts of the content related to Karl Marx were deleted according to the requirements of the Ministry of Culture of the People's Republic of China, such as the last 32 paragraphs in the Marx chapter.